pinn3/gist-db/README.md

 ## Licenses

-All code not otherwise specified is Copyright 2013 Matthew Chase Whittemore and is released under the MIT License.
+All code not otherwise specified is released under the MIT License.

 All code found in the node_modules directory is Copyrighted by its creators.
 Please see each module for further details.